unicode-org/cldr/docs/ldml/tr35-personNames.md

 The following summarizes the name data supplied via the PersonName Data Interface:

 * Name data is composed of one or more name parts, which are categorized in this standard as
-    * _prefix_ - a string that may precede a name and may indicate an honorific, title, etc.
+    * _title_ - a string that represents one or more honorifics or titles, such as “Mr.”, or “Herr Doctor”.
     * _given_ - usually a name given to someone that is not passed to a person by way of parentage
     * _given2_ - name or names that may appear between the first given name string and the surname.
 In the West, this may be a middle name, in Slavic regions it may be a patronymic name, and in parts of the Middle East, it may be the _nasab (نسب)_ or series of patronymics.
     * _surname_ - usually the family name passed to a person that indicates their family, tribe, or community.
 In most Western languages, this is known as the last name.
     * _surname2_ - in some cultures, both the parent’s surnames are used and need to be handled separately for formatting in different contexts.
-    * _suffix_ - a string that may succeed a person’s name to indicate status, generation, or title.
+    * _generation_ - a string that represents a generation marker, such as “Jr.” or “III”.
+    * _credentials_ - a string that represents one or more credentials or accreditations, such as “M.D.”, or “MBA”.
     * _See the section on [[Fields](#5-1-fields)] for more details._
 * Name data may have additional attributes that this specification accommodates.
     * _-informal_ - A name may have a formal and an informal presentation form, for example “Bob” vs “Robert” or “Са́ша” vs “Алекса́ндра”.
 This is accomplished by using the simple construct _given-informal_.